The SpokenWeb Partnership

 A key goal of the Systems Task Force is to study the numerous repository and content management systems presently available for large scale archival and humanities oriented research projects, to crosswalk these systems with the goals of SpokenWeb, and to make recommendations on the implementation and development of the systems we will use to structure, use and present collections of literary audio.
 The work of this task force is closely linked with the work of the Metadata Task force and with research and development around GUIs and tools for the presentation of collections of audio files online.

 2019-2020 Task Force members are: TBA

 Community Collections Task Force

-2018-2019 Task Force members are: Ian Ferrier (Wired on Words) and Cole Mash (Simon Fraser University).
+2018-2019 Task Force members are: Ian Ferrier, SpokenWeb Artist and Curator-in-Residence (Wired on Words) and Cole Mash (Simon Fraser University).